Nursing Home Abuse & Neglect Attorney in Buffalo

 - Get your loved one medical attention and help them move to a safe location/facility

 - Secure any relevant evidence or documentation related to the abuse

 - Report the suspected abuse or neglect to the New York Department of Health

-We Will Help You Obtain Justice and Full Compensation
+We Will Help You Fight for Justice & Full Compensation

 - Emergency medical treatment